FrigoEU/psc-ide-vim/README.md

 ![:PSCIDEaddimport gif](http://frigoeu.github.io/gifs/addimport.gif)

+* :PSCIDEgoToDefinition : Go to definition of word under cursor (sorry no gif yet!)

 * :PSCIDEaddClause : Add function template based on type signature
 * :PSCIDEpursuit : Prints the info found on pursuit for the identifier under the cursor.
 Doesn't support fully qualified names.
 * :PSCIDEcwd : Prints the current working directory of psc-ide-server.